 The field of explainable AI has advanced considerably in recent years, but workers remain an underrepresented audience for AI explanations.
-Providing workers explanations of workplace AI systems tailored to the particulars of their roles and job goals enables them to understand the tools' strengths and weaknesses.
+60 Providing workers explanations of workplace AI systems tailored to the particulars of their roles and job goals enables them to understand the tools' strengths and weaknesses.
 When paired with workers' existing subject matter expertise in their own roles, this knowledge equips workers to most effectively attain the upsides and minimize the downsides of AI systems, meaning AI systems can enhance their overall job quality across the different dimensions of well-being.
-AI systems frequently reproduce or deepen discriminatory patterns in society.